 Marywood University does not discriminate on the basis of sex in its educational programs and in other activities operated by the University and is required by Title IX, and specifically 34 C.F.R.
 Part 106.9, not to discriminate in such a manner.
 This extends to employees of and applicants for admission to Marywood University.
-Inquiries concerning the application of Title IX may be directed to the Title IX Coordinator or Deputy Title IX Coordinator for the University, or to the Assistant Secretary for the Office of Civil Rights of the Department of Education.
+Inquiries concerning the application of Title IX may be directed to the Title IX Coordinator or a Deputy Title IX Coordinator for the University, or to the Assistant Secretary for the Office of Civil Rights of the Department of Education.

 Marywood University will make reasonable accommodations to known physical or mental limitations of otherwise qualified individuals with disabilities unless doing so would impose an undue hardship on the University.
-Any person who believes he or she may require such accommodation should contact the Assistant Vice President for Human Resources and Affirmative Action Officer.
+Any person who believes he or she may require such accommodation should contact the Associate Vice President for Human Resources and Affirmative Action Officer.

-Dr. Patricia E. Dunleavy, Assistant Vice President for Human Resources,
+Dr. Patricia E. Dunleavy, Associate Vice President for Human Resources

 86 Liberal Arts Center

 Deputy Title IX Coordinator – for complaints against students

 Dr. Alan M. Levine, Vice President for Academic Affairs

 Deputy Title IX Coordinator – for complaints against a member of the faculty